lorr94/Domino-Technical-Artist-Evaluation-Project/README.md

 * When pressing the Green button we should see a sequence as seen in the reference
 * Use a Timeline to create an animation seq (Ref_Seq_02) of the sticker transformation
 * Make sure the sequence is as close as possible to the Reference provided
-  - Due to time constraints, only sticker placement animation was created, in addition to the buttons behaviour and conditions.